m4tware/geodata-bogota/README.md

 ## ON DEVELOPMENT:

 - New approach:
-    - Access both services using nginx reverse-proxy, building and running the services from docker compose, then using your browser, access to: [http://localhost](http://localhost).
+    - Access both services using nginx reverse-proxy by just building and running the services from docker compose, then using your browser, access to: [http://localhost](http://localhost).
     With this approach, you can access both services using just one short URL

 # FullStack Web App – ArcGIS API geodata Integration & Visualization